better-internet/radworks-docs/docs/radicle.md

 ## How do I use Radicle?

-The easiest way to use Radicle is with **Upstream**, a desktop client developed by the founding team of the Radicle project.
-With Upstream, you can create an identity, host your code, and collaborate with others on the Radicle network.
+The easiest way to use Radicle-Link is with [Upstream][ti] (a desktop client) and the [web client][wc].
+With Upstream and the web client, you can create an identity, host your code, and collaborate with others on the Radicle network.
+There are various ways to interact with Radicle’s Ethereum integration, such as those interfaces and access points [linked here][ti].

 Head over to [Getting Started][gs] for a walkthrough on how to download Upstream and become a part of the network.